A Survey of Model Compression and Acceleration for Deep Neural Networks: Challenges and Future Work

-To solve the hyper-parameters configuration problem, we can rely on the recent learning-to-learn strategies \cite{Andrychowicz2016,45803}.
+To solve the hyper-parameters configuration problem, we can rely on the recent neural architecture search strategies \cite{45826,liu2018darts}.
 This framework provides a mechanism allowing the algorithm to automatically learn how to exploit structure in the problem of interest.
-Very recently, leveraging reinforcement learning to efficiently sample the design space and improve the model compression has also been tried \cite{He_2018_ECCV}.
+Leveraging reinforcement learning to efficiently sample the design space and improve the model compression has been tried in \cite{He_2018_ECCV}.

 Regarding the use of CNNs in different hardware platforms, proposing some hardware-aware approaches is one direction.
 Wang \textit{et al.} \cite{haq} proposed the Hardware-Aware Automated Quantization (HAQ) to take the hardware accelerator`s feedback in the design loop.
 Similar idea can be applied to make CNNs more applicable for different platforms.
-The work in \cite{cai2018proxylessnas} directly learn the architectures for large-scale target tasks and target hardware platforms.
+The work in \cite{cai2018proxylessnas} directly learn the architectures for large-scale target tasks and target hardware based performance.

 Channel pruning provides the efficiency benefit on both CPU and GPU because no special implementation is required.
 But it is also challenging to handle the input configuration.
 One possible solution is to use the training-based channel pruning methods \cite{NIPS2016_6372}, which focus on imposing sparse constraints on weights during training.
-However, training from scratch for such method is costly for very deep CNNs.
+In addition, training from scratch for such methods is costly for deep CNNs.
 In \cite{He_2017_ICCV}, the authors provided an iterative two-step algorithm to effectively prune channels in each layer.
 The work in \cite{Liu2017learning} associated a scaling factor with each channel and imposed regularization on these scaling factors during training to automatically identify unimportant channels.
-On the other hand, Liu \textit{et al.} \cite{liu2018rethinking} showed that pruned architecture itself is more crucial and pruning can be useful as an architecture search paradigm.
+Liu \textit{et al.} \cite{liu2018rethinking} showed that pruned architecture itself is more crucial and pruning can be useful as an architecture search paradigm.